RobSimons1/global-white-shark-attack/README.md

 ## UX

-In order to make the user experience as easy and enjoyable as possibe I opted for a simple Single-Page Application (SPA) dashboard that utilises various dropdown-selectors, pie charts, composite chart, stacked bar chart, table and bar graph.
+In order to make the user experience as easy and enjoyable as possible I opted for a simple Single-Page Application (SPA) dashboard that utilises various dropdown-selectors, pie charts, composite chart, stacked bar chart, table and bar graph.
 Also, headings, paragraphs and sentences that inform the user of certain facts and guide the user through the dashboard.
 Refresh buttons are located in the Navbar, Centre and Footer of the page, so that the user is able to navigate the osite and reset / control the site functionality.

 The original concept for the dashboard page can be seen in the *supporting_docs folder* under *wireframe1_global_white_shark_attacks.png* (original idea) and
 *wireframe2_global_white_shark_attacks.png*, which is the latest idea for the structure of the dashboard.
 These were created in Balsamiq.
-There are numerous changes since wieframe1, mainly due to learning more about the capablities of d3.js, dc.js and crossfilter.
+There are numerous changes since wieframe1, mainly due to learning more about the capabilities of d3.js, dc.js and crossfilter.

 The dashboard is aimed at at users who share an interest in sharks, particularly White Sharks and would like to see some easily accessible graphical data about White Shark attacks on humans.
 The user will be able to interactively use all of the dropdown-selectors pie charts, table and graphs.
 If